More Than Fun & Games: How to Change Company Culture in a Meaningful Way

 If you consider these questions — or even ask your employees directly — and aren’t satisfied with the answers, it’s time to consider what you need to do to improve the overall organizational culture.

 At Blue Compass, our team is made up of website designers and developers, along with digital marketing experts and account managers.
 We exist to provide businesses with a clear digital direction by serving as an extension of their team.

 While our business is centered around creating award-winning websites and results-driven marketing plans for our clients, the Blue Compass team also prioritizes cultivating a strong, positive company culture.
-We want Blue Compass to be a place where people love coming to work every day — or, in recent months, where people love connecting with one another even while working from home.
+We want Blue Compass to be a place where people love coming to work every day.

 Over the years, we have grown to become a resource for effective and positive company culture examples in Des Moines and the Midwest.
 We’ll share some of our favorite company culture ideas to inspire you as you figure out how to change your company culture for the better in your workplace.

 The first of our company culture ideas involves figuring out how to promote positive culture during regular workdays.
 Things like team lunches, late afternoon snacks, coffee breaks and happy hours show your employees you value their hard work and their time.
 Brief, casual events provide the perfect opportunity to give employees a little bit of social time during the work day, which can also lead to office friendships and comradery that boost organizational culture as well.